Separation and Divorce Mediation: Foundations, Parenting Plans, and Child Support

 Course materials include a Learner’s Manual and a Reference Manual with applicable legislation.
 All materials are provided in class or online.

 This course includes lectures, personal reflection, video, watching a mock mediation, and group discussion.
-Emphasis is placed on practicing skills and role-playing in small groups, each provided with a coach to guide the exercises and give feedback.
-Some homework is required.
+Emphasis is placed on practicing skills and role-playing in small groups.

 Program Certificate Credits